mongodb/specifications/source/server-selection/server-selection.rst

     - for a read operation, after a socket error, selecting a new server meeting the read preference and resending the query

-    - for a write operation, after a "not master" error, selecting a new server (to locate the primary) and resending the write operation
+    - for a write operation, after a "not writable primary" error, selecting a new server (to locate the primary) and resending the write operation

 Driver-common rules for retrying operations (and configuring such retries) could be the topic of a different, future specification.